innovationOUtside/ou-tm351-jl-extensions/docs/exercises.md

 - folded / hidden answers.

-The notebooks are style using the blue / `Activity` colouring to mimic activity styling in the VLE.
+The notebooks are styled using the blue / `Activity` colouring to mimic activity styling in the VLE.
 "Call-to-action" cells, where students are expected to make some changes to the cell, are highlighted using the yellow / `Learner` styling;

 ![Jupyter notebook showing blue activity cells and yellow call to action cells](images/exercise-folded.png)